suuhm/unblock-proxy.sh/README.md

 ![Thumb](/img/unblock-version.gif)
-### A "Swiss Army proxy-knife" to avoid geoblocking in VoD and censorship!
+### A "Swiss Army proxy-knife" to avoid geoblocking in Video on Demand and censorship!

 # Background
 This Script uses a List of (Free)-Proxies and Domains that allows you to set up unrestricted access to streaming content on your smart-TV, Kodi, Emby Mediaserver and other devices to watch your media region-free like: